gvwilson/codebender/03_gst/index.md

 ## A Little Philosophy

 -   [Isaiah Berlin][berlin-isaiah] defined [two concepts of liberty][berlin-liberty]
-    -   "Negative liberty" is freedom *from*, i.e., there's no rule that says you can't do something
+    -   [Negative liberty](g:negative-liberty) is freedom *from*, i.e., there's no rule that says you can't do something
-    -   "Positive liberty" is freeom *to*, i.e., you have the means and ability to pursue a goal
+    -   [Positive liberty](g:positive-liberty) is freedom *to*, i.e., you have the means and ability to pursue a goal
 -   Those with power will often cede negative liberty without supporting positive liberty
 -   Berlin and others also showed that absolute rights often conflict
     -   E.g., freedom of speech vs. freedom from harassment